Critics’ Picks: May 9-15, 2014

 The eyes of the world were recently focused on what surely must be the most repulsive hamburger in the history of mankind: 10,000 bits of cloned cow stem-cell tissue formed into a patty, seared in foaming butter and served to three food scientists in front of a crowd of decidedly unhungry journalists.
 If you would rather eat a hamburger than grimace at what your great-grandchildren might be forced to consider lunch, you can do better.
 Read more

 A typical video by Francesco Vezzoli in his show at the Museum of Contemporary Art is a veritable cavalcade of stars, mostly women — Helen Mirren, Natalie Portman, Catherine Deneuve, Eva Mendez, Milla Jovovich, Michelle Williams, Lauren Bacall and many more, plus a few men (Helmut Berger, Benicio Del Toro) — whose movies have referred to art (“Dorian Gray,” “Basquiat”).
 Detractors of the often-controversial work complain that, celebrity-wise, it’s all just too much — as if the gross excess had not occurred to the artist.
 Well, it is all too much.
 And we should be glad for that.
-(Christopher Knight) (Through Aug.
+(Christopher Knight) (Ends Monday, Aug.
 11) Read more

 Seven large recent paintings are marvelous excursions into territories of abstraction.
 Weatherford's work has been developing rapidly in the last several years, building complex momentum and self-assurance.
 These new paintings are the finest I've seen (Christopher Knight) (Ends Saturday, May 31) Read more